carmen-buendia/sicilia-soil-web/README.md

 - 🍄 **Mycology with native mushrooms** (Cardonchello, Cardoncello di Nebrodi)
 - 📈 **Interactive charts** with HighCharts
 - 🎨 **Responsive design** with Tailwind CSS

 ---

+## 🎯 Why this project exists

+I built **Sicilia Soil** for three reasons:

+1. **To explore real-time architectures** (Next.js + WebSockets + IoT simulation)
+2. **To practice full-stack patterns** in a realistic, self-contained project
+3. **To showcase my frontend expertise** in a public, non-NDA context

+This demo is not just a gardening tool — it's a **portfolio piece** that reflects how I structure, test, and deploy modern web applications.

+---